GijsThissen/g-thissen-csai-thesis/README.md

 python remove_whitespace.py
 ```

-Secondly, the BPE algorithm needs to be applied:
+Potentially, the BPE algorithm needs to be applied:

+<strong>The BPE-algorithm is only available for the normal and temporal experiments, if you are running the vocal or combined experiments skip to the onmt_preprocess step, I am sorry for the inconvience.<\strong>

 The BPE algorithm needs to be applied:

 ### 1. Train the BPE models using the train.src and train.trg files: